apache/camel-website/content/blog/2023/02/camel-k-roadmap-2023/index.md

 ## Multitenancy

 The new multitenancy model development has still some aspect to polish.
 One of them is the ability to have more than one operator running in the same namespace.
-We may also think if it makes sense to remove the global operator once we are confident with the new model.

 ## Observability